mixcore/docs/website/docs/installation-before-you-install.md

 Begin your installation by:

 1. Checking to ensure that you and your web host have the minimum requirements to run Mixcore CMS.
+[Host and deploy ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/?view=aspnetcore-3.1)
 2. Downloading the most current version of Mixcore CMS.
 3. Unzipping the downloaded file to a folder on your hard drive.
 4. Creating a secure password for your Secret Key during install/setup the site.